Welcome to the Interdisciplinary Program in Neuroscience for Undergraduates at Vanderbilt!

 DID YOU KNOW?

-Neuroscience is the 3rd largest major in the College of Arts & Science at Vanderbilt University
+Neuroscience is one of the largest majors in the College of Arts & Science at Vanderbilt University

 Our Neuroscience majors have been accepted to the most competitive medical schools in the country, with an average of 72% of first-time applicants accepted to medical school in 2016-2018.

-Neuroscience was the most popular major represented in the 2018 Pre-Med Applicant Class
+Neuroscience was the second-most popular major represented in the 2022 Pre-Med Applicant Class

 The Honors class continues to be one of the largest in the college